The Bleeding Unobvious

 And it seems to me a little odd to bemoan the idea that menstruation may, for some, have medical connotations while simultaneously expecting days off work, every month, due to being disabled by the very same phenomenon.
 Those “painful menstrual cycle-related symptoms or illnesses,” to which Ms Furlano refers.
 If periods leave a woman agonised and unable to work, for days, every month, this may signal some underlying issue – say, endometriosis or some auto-immune disorder.
 And a visit to the doctor may be in order.

 Again, and let me stress this, most of us don’t want to know about the stains in your underwear.
 It’s not the kind of information that many of us crave.
 And at risk of being damned for my “hetero-sexist beliefs,” I suspect that many women are quite happy not to draw attention to their menstrual status.
+Also known as the expulsion of waste product.
 It being, for the most part, no other bugger’s business.

 I can’t recall ever being offended by the visibility of a box of tampons, and these repeated claims of some egregious, crushing stigma seem to be teetering on a pinhead.
 The customary expectation of some minimal discretion – analogous to not announcing every bowel movement – does not strike me as a Big Ask, or a basis for victimhood.